SAP SE research snapshot

 Moat

 SAP benefits from high migration and retraining costs, deeply customized workflows, enterprise data history, global implementation partners, and cross-suite integration.
-The moat is tested when customers consider hyperscalers, specialist software, or slower migration timelines.
+SAP Business Data Cloud and Business AI add a data and governance layer, while hyperscalers, specialist software, and AI disruption fears test the moat.

 Munger risk inversion

-The thesis can fail if cloud growth decelerates, migration complexity damages customer economics, AI features do not create paid demand, competitors pressure pricing, enterprise budgets shrink, or currency and valuation compression offset operating progress.
+The thesis can fail if the AI disruption debate returns, cloud growth decelerates, migration complexity damages customer economics, AI features do not create paid demand, acquisitions dilute margins, competitors pressure pricing, enterprise budgets shrink, or currency and valuation compression offset operating progress.

 Management

 Management is judged by whether it converts a large installed base into higher-quality recurring cloud revenue while preserving margins, product coherence, trust, and sensible capital allocation.
+Q2 2026 execution was strong, but the Dremio and Prior Labs deals trim near-term operating profit.
 The key-person test is mitigated by SAP's broad product, partner, and customer ecosystem.

 Industry trend

-Cloud ERP, enterprise data unification, automation, and embedded AI are long-duration trends.
-SAP is positioned close to core enterprise data, but adoption is paced by implementation capacity, customer change management, regulation, and return-on-investment proof.
+Cloud ERP, enterprise data unification, automation, and embedded AI are long-duration trends, but the market is debating whether AI expands or disrupts enterprise software.
+SAP is positioned close to core enterprise data, and adoption is paced by implementation capacity, customer change management, regulation, and return-on-investment proof.

 Valuation and margin of safety

-At roughly 22x trailing earnings and 19.9x free cash flow per share, SAP is priced as a durable compounder rather than a distressed software name.
-Margin of safety improves if cloud backlog becomes profitable revenue and narrows if growth or margins miss expectations.
+At roughly 23.5x trailing earnings and 20.8x free cash flow per share, SAP is priced as a durable compounder rather than a distressed software name.
+Margin of safety improves if cloud backlog becomes profitable revenue and narrows if growth, margins, or the AI narrative disappoint.

 Source-backed data